fawnbr/fawnbr/README.md

 ## Hi there, I'm Lucas Vinícius 👋
-A Software Developer focused on backend development.
+A Software Engineer focused on backend development.

 Graduating in Information Technology at Universidade Federal do Rio Grande do Norte.